Most training is forgotten within a week

 A is for...
 Adopt

 Once your employees have been through a learning event, it's vital to take steps to ensure the learning is adopted into the workplace and that genuine change occurs.
-We offer a range of services to aid adoption of learning, from preparing your managers to provide this internally, through a range of free tips by email to a structured programme of coaching, mentoring and reinforcement.
+We offer industry-leading options to aid adoption of learning, from preparing your managers to provide this internally, through a range of free tips by email to a structured programme of coaching, mentoring and reinforcement.
 Our goal is the same as your goal: to ensure that new learning is integrated into the daily tasks of your employees.

 Your first step to success